apache/mesos/docs/windows.md

 As of this writing, OpenSSL 1.1.x is not yet supported, but 1.0.2M has been tested.

-Use `-DENABLE_SSL=ON` when running CMake to build with OpenSSL.
+Use `-DENABLE_SSL=ON -DENABLE_LIBEVENT=ON` to build with OpenSSL.

-> Warning: This currently requires the use of `-DENABLE_LIBEVENT=ON`
+> Warning: This currently requires the use of libevent instead of the
-> instead of `-DENABLE_LIBWINIO=ON`; however, the use of libevent on
+> native Windows Thread Pool API.
+However, the use of libevent on
-> Windows is not recommended, as it is buggy and will be unsupported
+> Windows is NOT recommended, as it is buggy and will be unsupported
 > in the future.

 Note that it will link to OpenSSL dynamically, so if the built executables are